saklis/CommsNet/README.md

 ## 1. Overview

-This document describes architecture and functionality of CommsNet, a Network abstraction library.
-CommsNet provides a set of functionality to make it a replacement for Windows Communication Foundation, which was deprecated in Net5.0.
+CommsNet is a network abstraction library.
+It provides a set of functionality to make it a translation layer or a replacement for Windows Communication Foundation.

 CommsNet provides following functions:
 - Duplex connections – all connections made between two machines are always two-way to allow sending and receiving data.